 - Mode of study: Mixed-mode

 - Students can pursue their studies in either full-time stream (MAF/PAF) or part-time stream (MAE/PAE).
 In general, one daytime/evening class per week will be scheduled for each subject over a regular 13-week semester and two daytime/evening classes per week over a 7-week Summer Term.
-For the MPA, depending on their study pace, students should normally be able to complete the programme full-time in 1 year and part-time in 2 years with a maximum study period of 4 years.
-For the PgDPA, students should normally be able to complete the programme full-time or part-time in 1-1.5 years with a maximum study period of 2 years for full-time and 3 years for part-time.
+For the MPA, depending on their study pace, students should normally be able to complete the programme full-time in 1 year and part-time in 2 years.
+For the PgDPA, students should normally be able to complete the programme full-time or part-time in 1-1.5 years.

 - The programme offers structured progression patterns, and students are highly encouraged to follow the pattern to benefit from cohort-based study and to graduate within 1 year for the full-time option, or within 2 years for the part-time option.

 - Duration of Study: Students who wish to extend their studies beyond normal duration can submit such request to Departments/Faculties for consideration, as appropriate.